Onkar Bhojane

 Onkar Bhojane is an Indian actor, comedian who predominantly works in Marathi theatre, television and films.
 Bhojane known for his comedy characters played in Maharashtrachi Hasyajatra.
-His notable roles in movies such as Boyz 2 (2018), Boyz 3 (2022), Ghe Double (2022), and Girlz (2019) have established him as a prominent figure in the Marathi film industry.
-In 2023, he starred opposite Isha Keskar in the leading role in Sarla Ek Koti.
+His notable films includes Boyz 2 (2018), Boyz 3 (2022), Ghe Double (2022), and Girlz (2019), Sarla Ek Koti.

 Early life and education

 Onkar Bhojane was born and brought up in Chiplun.
-He is studied from DBJ college, Chiplun.
+He has studied from DBJ college, Chiplun.